fastbyt3/fastbyt3.github.io/about.md

 ---
-title: Colophon
+title: $whoami
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt: Howdy cyber folks, I'm a full-time student of computer science engineering.
+This is my personal blog for documenting my growth in this field.
 comments: false
 ---

-He's a student from Banyuwangi, living in Jogjakarta. the blog for documentation about his programming 🎒 journey, running on jekyll, hosting on [now.sh](http://now.sh) and using his own theme, he name it <a href="https://github.com/piharpi/jekyll-klise" target="_blank" rel="noopener">klisé</a>, he also loves to learning web technology; but he often forgot, that a reason why him doing the writing.

-If you have a question about him or else, just send a letter to him.

-You can [report](http://github.com/piharpi/jekyll-klise/issues/new) if there is an broken link(s) or somethings else.

-**may u needs ✨**
+Aldeesh, goes by the name `fastbyt3` in the tech world.
+He is a student from India pursuing his bachelors in Computer Science Engineering.
+His primary interests lie in the realm of cybersecurity.
+He also has a passion for learning new and random things.
+Beside tech, his hobbies are reading comics and novels and playing badminton.

+If you have anything to ask feel free to shoot a dm 🏹 .

 - {{ site.author.email }}
 - github.com/{{ site.author.github }}
+- Discord : Fastbyte#9552